ajsnarr98/LinkNotes/backlog.md

 - Update firestore permissions

 ## Features
-- display loading indicator in sign in screen while logging in
+- display loading indicator in note screen when loading notes from firebase
 - make default profile image a square
 - sort entries in some fashion (maybe most recent, with special entries, like pics, at top)
 - better delete button